ssesselmann/impulse/README.md

 51) Added function to update calibration on prerecorded spectrum
 52) Added option to stop after n seconds
 53) Added tab4 with 3D Histogram
+54) Minor changes to layout + remove one dependancy

 Things to do